Nazar-Pichak/Evento/README.md

 # Evento

-Project for practicing and improve HTML and CSS skills.
+Project for practicing and improving HTML and CSS skills.

 # HTML Concepts